 The way an expert identifies a particular species of snake by examining the skin is of course to look at the scale pattern - each snake has a particular pattern of scales, particularly on the head, that is

 kind of like a fingerprint for that species of snake.
 Other factors, especially size, diameter, and body scale patterns, also help in the identification.
-In some cases, the patterns from one snake to the
+Location can also help, as some species are similar

 next are very similar, making exact identification difficult.
 It's a heck of a lot easier to tell when you see a whole snake, with its color pattern intact!
 As you've no doubt noticed, a shed snake skin